Writer's Links

 BOOK BUYING

 The Edward R Hamilton Co.has a huge selection, online or from their catalog.
-They have cheap shipping, and prices from two dollars on up.
+They have cheap shipping, and low prices.

 This network of Used and Rare Book sellers is almost certain to have any title you can think of.